Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

     - Placeholder images assigned to each recipe type
     - Recipe description not currently included, data contains placeholder text
     - Recipe ingredients is placeholder text

-- Planner.html
-    - Recipe header incorrect colour, should be orange to denote link / interactive inline with site design

-- Menu navigation
-    - Your stats section does not show labels to correcly identify content to signpost meaning to user

 _[Back to Contents](#Contents)_